Many of us spend most of our waking hours at work, so our workplaces must be mentally healthy.

-- Address any gossip about a person's wellbeing.
-Stigma around stress and mental health problems stops people coming forward and if you hear people talking, call them out.
+- Address any gossip about a person's well-being.
+The stigma around stress and mental health problems stop people from coming forward and if you hear people talking, call them out.

 Five tips for employers to create a workplace free of stress

 - Do a risk assessment to understand and address psychological hazards at work.
-Have a mental health/wellbeing plan and senior staff to lead implementation.
+Have a mental health or well-being plan and senior staff to lead implementation.

 - Encourage a workplace culture that lets people be authentic.
-Rewarding people for being open and encouraging people to speak out when they face challenges.
+Rewarding people for being open and encouraging them to speak out when facing challenges.

 - Invest in line managers and line management.
 Help your managers to know their people as individuals and ensure people have protected time for one-to-one catch-ups.

-- Recognise that we all have mental health, and we all feel overwhelmed at times.
-Anticipate times when people might be under stress either for work or personal reasons and encourage support and self-care at those times.
+- Recognise that we all have mental health and feel overwhelmed at times.
+Anticipate when people might be under stress for work or personal reasons and encourage support and self-care at those times.

-Five tips for managers for having a stress-free team
+Five tips for managers to have a stress-free team

-- Have regular face to face check ins with your team.
-Make sure you are fully present and take time to ask people how they are and if there’s anything bothering them.
+- Have regular face-to-face check-ins with your team.
+Make sure you are fully present and take time to ask people how they are and if anything is bothering them.

 - Know what your organisation can do to help.
-If you have details of support inside and outside your workplace you can give people information they need to reach out.
+If you have details of support inside and outside your workplace, you can give people the information they need to get help.

 - Practice self-care and self-compassion.
-If your own stress levels are affecting your wellbeing you won’t be able to help your team achieve the results you need.
+If your stress levels are affecting your well-being, you won’t be able to help your team achieve the desired results.